sictweb/bti425-2020/notes/intro-web-services.md

 Does the server keep track of the interaction state with each client?
 No. This responsibility is borne by the client app.
 This design feature is one of most important parts of the web.

 "Each request from client to server must contain all of the information necessary to understand the request, and cannot take advantage of any stored context on the server.
 Session state is kept entirely on the client."
-(Roy Fielding, [section 3.4.3](http://www.ics.uci.edu/~fielding/pubs/dissertation/net_arch_styles.htm#sec_3_4_3))
+(Roy Fielding, PhD thesis, [section 3.4.3](http://www.ics.uci.edu/~fielding/pubs/dissertation/net_arch_styles.htm#sec_3_4_3))

 The main point is that the server effectively treats every request as separate/discrete/atomic, and *does not* actively maintain any notion of a logical session over time.
 In other words, no interaction state maintenance or management is done at the server.